 51. What is amplitude in HFOV?

-It is the change in stroke volume and the force delivered by the piston.
+It refers to the change in stroke volume and the force delivered by the piston.
 Adjusting the amplitude setting helps control the patient’s ventilation.

 52. What are the trigger variables for VC/SIMV?